20 Tips to Improve Your Typography Skills

 5. Break Out from the Grid

 I know!
-I just told you to use grids, and now I’m telling you to break out of them.
+I just told you to use grids.
+Now, I’m telling you to break out of them.

-Grids can be useful tools for creating a structured layout.
+Grids can be valuable tools for creating a structured layout.

-Yet, if you stick too closely to the grid, your design can become too rigid and predictable.
-Breaking the grid can add a surprising element to your design and make it more dynamic and appealing.
+But if you stick too closely to them, your designs can become too rigid and predictable.
+Breaking the grid can add a surprising element to your design, making it more dynamic and appealing.

 Design tip

 Like everything in design, don’t overdo it.
-Just one or two elements breaking the grid is often enough to create a sense of tension.
+Just one or two elements breaking the grid are often enough to create a sense of tension.

 6. Don’t Mix Too Many Font Styles